 - Improve the energy efficiencies in our Swedish premises, to incorporate more energy-efficient and space-saving properties, and continuously encourage property owners to adopt energy conservation measures in the buildings we rent.

 Pollution as well as climate impact from business travel and transports, are focus areas for environmental impact reduction.
 A policy for business travel urges employees to always consider environmental impact when choosing means of travelling.
 Everyone is encouraged to travel by train, rather than by airplane.
 During 2018 an air travel free week was introduced to reduce flying.
 Swedbank use alternative meeting solutions such as digital conference meetings.
-In 2019 the air travel free week continues, as the work with alternative meeting solutions.
+These activities continued during 2019.

 Swedbank has set ambitious group-wide targets to reduce climate emissions from our direct operations on a short, medium term and long term perspective.
 Read more in our Sustainable Banking-strategy